-Here are 12 types of boundary you should consider setting in your relationship.
+Here are 19 types of boundary you should think about setting in your relationship.

 Make sure to discuss how far you’re willing to go toward being someone’s “fulfillment” and how you would like, in turn, to be filled.

 Everyone has different physical pain thresholds.

 Same goes for emotional.

 Let a loved one know there are certain things you will not tolerate: being shouted at, lied to, silenced, or mistrusted – whatever it is, make it known that going past these boundaries is a journey they may not want to take.

 Some people like sex every morning.
 Some people like it in odd locations.
 Some do it only on holidays.
 Some are wild, some slow and sensual.

 If you and your lover don’t know where your sexual boundaries are, one or both of you might spend precious time unhappily faking sexual expression, which is a clear sign of trouble on any relationship’s horizon.